Urban-Meteorology-Reading/muhd-meta/source/user_guide/guide_pages/inst_page_structure.rst

 Serials
 *******

-The serial number(s) of the instruments used in the mudh database for this instrument make.
+The serial number(s) of the instruments in the mudh database for this model.

 .. list-table::
     :header-rows: 1